The Base (neo-Nazi group): Ideology and status

 The Base is a white nationalist accelerationist paramilitary group and training network.
 It advocates the formation of white ethnostates, a goal which it believes it can achieve via terrorism and the violent overthrow of existing governments.
 The group's vetting process serves to connect committed extremists with terroristic skills to produce real-world violence.
 It organizes "race war preppers" and operates "hate camps", or training camps.
 The group has links to the Atomwaffen Division and the Feuerkrieg Division, which are far-right extremist groups.

 Nazzaro has characterized The Base as a "survivalism and self-defense network ... sharing knowledge and training to prepare for crisis situations", but he denies its connections to neo-Nazism.
 Nazzaro has stated that his goal is to "build a cadre of trainers across the country."

 In April 2025, The Base solicited volunteers and offered financial rewards for attacks on power plants, military and police vehicles and government buildings in Ukraine, as well as for the assassination of Ukrainian military, police and political figures.
 This is the first time the group has demonstrated its alignment with the Kremlin's geopolitical objectives.

+According to the Global Network on Extremism and Technology, the Ukrainian branch of The Base aims to create a White ethnostate in the Zakarpattia Oblast and there have been various "killings and acts of sabotage carried out by the group in the country".
+According to Nazzaro, most favorable situation for the creation of an ethnostate exists in the United States and Ukraine, with the current turmoil making Ukraine especially favorable and the rugged Carpathian terrain making it ideal for asymmetric warfare.

 The Base has been designated as a terrorist entity by the following jurisdictions: